Rushmere3D/Voron-0.2/cheetah-v3_klipper.md

 8. Power off the Cheetah
 9. Remove the jumper from 3.3V/B0 and replace to B0 and G
 10. Power up the Cheetah
 11. You can confirm that the flash was successful by running `ls /dev/serial/by-id`.
-If the flash was successful, this should now show a klipper device, similar to:
+If the flash was successful, this should now show a klipper device (Save this ID), similar to:

    ![](./stm32f446_id.png)